 Address your high blood pressure or high cholesterol

 High blood pressure or cholesterol can be very common, but we know they can both increase stroke risk.
 There are many things that can help to reduce high blood pressure and/or cholesterol.
 Pledge to make one small change to manage or reduce yours.
-This may be taking steps to be more active in the day, swapping fried foods like chips for steamed veg or using herbs for flavouring instead of salt.
+This may be taking steps to get your blood pressure taken, being more active in the day, swapping fried foods like chips for steamed vegetables, or using herbs for flavouring instead of salt.
 If you don’t know your blood pressure or cholesterol levels, your GP or local pharmacist can help you find out.

 Enjoy healthier food

 A diet high in fat, salt or sugars can increase your risk of developing a health condition such as high blood pressure, diabetes or even becoming an unhealthy weight, all of which can increase your risk of stroke.
-It can be difficult to make healthier food choices, and many of us have developed new eating habits during the lockdown and may find ourselves snacking more or ordering extra takeaways.
-Pledge to make one small change to your eating habits.
-This may be giving up your weekly takeaway and saving the money for something else, swapping unhealthy snacks for healthier ones like fruits, carrot sticks or nuts or try some healthy online recipes.
+It can be difficult to make healthier food choices, but there are many ways you could make one small change to your eating habits.
+This may be giving up your weekly takeaway and saving the money for something else, swapping unhealthy snacks for healthier ones like fruits, carrot sticks or nuts, or trying some healthy online recipes.

-Having diabetes can increase your risk of stroke.
-We know that managing your diabetes can sometimes be difficult.
-But it’s important to follow any treatment and healthy lifestyle advice you're given.
-Keeping your blood sugar levels (HbA1c) to your target range can help to manage or reduce your risk of stroke.
+If you have diabetes, keeping your blood sugar levels (HbA1c) to your target range can help to manage or reduce your risk of stroke.
 Pledge to make one small change to manage your diabetes.
-This could be by having a healthier diet, stopping smoking and being more active.
+This could be following a healthier diet, stopping smoking, or being more active.

 Hear from people who've already made a change to their diet or lifestyle, and how it has helped them reduce their risk of stroke: